Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Experimental Setup to Evaluate Automatically Generated Emotion Arcs

-\sm{We automatically generate emotion arcs using the LexO and ML methods discussed in the two sections ahead.
-We standardized all of the emotion arcs (aka z-score normalization) so that the gold emotion arcs are comparable to automatically generated arcs.\footnote{\sm{Subtract the mean from the score and divide by the standard deviation (arcs then have zero mean and unit variance).}}} Finally, we evaluate an automatically generated emotion arc by computing the linear correlation between it and the gold arc \sm{(we use Spearman rank correlation \citep{spearman1987proof}).
-High correlation implies greater fidelity: no matter what the overall shape of the gold emotion arc is, when it goes up (or down), the predicted emotion arc also goes up (or down).}\footnote{\sm{ Different orderings of a given dataset produce different shapes; however, the Spearman correlation between the automatic and gold arcs for that dataset remain the same.}} \SM{In our experiments, the Spearman correlation is determined for thousands of points between the predicted and gold arc.
-For example, in a dataset with 3000 instances and when aggregating with a rolling bin size of 300, the emotion arc consists of 2700 points.}
+We automatically generate emotion arcs using the LexO and ML methods discussed in the two sections ahead.
+We standardized all arcs (aka z-score normalization) so that the gold arcs are comparable to automatically generated arcs.\footnote{Subtract the mean from the score and divide by the standard deviation (arcs then have zero mean and unit variance).} Finally, we evaluate the closeness of automatically generated emotion arcs with gold arcs using two metrics: linear correlation and Root Mean Squared Error (RMSE).
+We use Spearman rank correlation \cite{spearman1987proof} (range: -1 to 1).
+High correlation implies greater fidelity: no matter what the overall shape of the gold emotion arc, when it goes up (or down), the predicted emotion arc also goes up (or down).\footnote{Different orderings of a given dataset produce different shapes; however, the Spearman correlation between the automatic and gold arcs for that dataset remains the same.} RMSE (range: 0--$\infty$) is a measure of the error between the true and predicted values.
+It penalizes bigger errors more, and thus is sensitive to outliers.
+Scores closer to 0 indicate better predictions.
+In our experiments, the correlation and RMSE scores are determined for thousands of points between the predicted and gold arcs.\footnote{For example, in a dataset with 3K instances, when using a rolling window of bin size 300, the arc consists of 2700 points.}

-Table \ref{tab:datasets} shows details of the instance-labeled \sm{English (Eng)} test data used in our experiments. \SM{Table \ref{tab:app_datasets} in the Appendix shows additional information such as the average number of tokens per instance.} Observe that the datasets are of two kinds: those with categorical labels such as the SemEval 2014, which has -1 (negative), 0 (neutral), and 1 (positive), as well as those with continuous labels such as SemEval 2018 (EI-Reg), which has real-valued emotion intensity scores (for four emotions) between 0 (lowest/no intensity) and 1 (highest intensity).
+Table \ref{tab:datasets} shows key details of the \DTtwo{English} instance-labeled datasets.
+To determine whether using automatic translations of English lexicons into relatively less-resource languages is a viable option, we also experiment with instance-labeled datasets in Arabic (Ar), Spanish (Es), Amharic (Am), Hausa (Ha), Igbo (Ig), Kinyarwanda (Kr), Swahili (Sw), and Yoruba (Yo).
+Just as the English set, these contain original tweets (not translated) with emotion labels by native speakers.
+The datasets are of two kinds: those with categorical labels such as the SemEval 2014, which has -1 (negative), 0 (neutral), and 1 (positive), as well as those with continuous labels such as SemEval 2018 (V-Reg), which has real-valued sentiment intensity scores between 0 (lowest/no intensity) and 1 (highest intensity).